Lordina Mahama: First lady of Ghana

 In line with Ghana's constitution, her husband became President of Ghana on 24 July 2012 on the death of his predecessor, John Atta Mills and was sworn in to Parliament in July 2012, automatically making her the First Lady of the Republic of Ghana.
 As First Lady she worked as an HIV/AIDS advocate, Breast and cervical cancer advocate, empowered women through her foundation and through Technical and Vocational Training (TVET) whilst also representing Ghana at different conferences and forums to discuss issues relating to women and children.

 OAFLA

-In her tenure as First Lady, Mahama was also elected President of the Organisation of African First Ladies Against HIV and AIDS (OAFLA) in June 2015.
+In her tenure as First Lady, Mahama was also elected President of the Organization of African First Ladies Against HIV and AIDS (OAFLA) in June 2015.
 Before that, she had served as the Vice President for the West Africa Region of OAFLA.

-As President of the Organisation of African First Ladies Against HIV and AIDS (OAFLA), Mahama was honoured at the 50th International Women Luncheon of the Rainbow Push Coalition which took place in Chicago (USA) for her role and outstanding work in advocating for the destitute and vulnerable children in Africa and also in her role as president to empower women to take charge of their reproductive health rights, as well as end mother-to-child transmission of HIV.
+As President of the Organization of African First Ladies Against HIV and AIDS (OAFLA), Mahama was honored at the 50th International Women Luncheon of the Rainbow Push Coalition which took place in Chicago (USA) for her role and outstanding work in advocating for the destitute and vulnerable children in Africa and also in her role as president to empower women to take charge of their reproductive health rights, as well as end mother-to-child transmission of HIV.